networkfusion/nanoframework-mono-libs/README.md

 ## Update submodules
 To update ALL submodules to the latest versions, use `git submodule update --remote` from the terminal.
 To update individual submodules, change to its respective directory and perform a `git pull`.

+Changes for each submodule can be adjusted or reverted before they are commited.